Legacy of Violence: Reception

+Newspapers and magazines

 Tim Adams wrote in The Guardian about the book, "Legacy of Violence is a formidable piece of research that sets itself the ambition of identifying the character of British power over the course of two centuries and four continents."
 Nicholas Sprenger stated about the book: "This is a must-read for anyone interested in the history of the British Empire or imperialism at large."
 The book was positively reviewed by Kirkus Reviews, which called the book "a scathing indictment of the long and brutal history of British imperialism", as well as the Financial Times, Library Journal, and Publishers Weekly, and was listed as a book of the year by the New Statesman, and Waterstones.
 The New York Times put the book on their Top 100 Most Notable Books of 2022 list.
+It was also reviewed in The New York Times by British journalist and historian Geoffrey Wheatcroft.
 The book was included in the Best History Books of 2022 by historian R.J.B.
 Bosworth.
 It also made the list of BBC History Magazine’s Books of the Year 2022.
 Robert Lyman gave it a negative review in conservative British magazine The Critic, as did Bruce Gilley in the Washington Examiner.